Meat company Danish Crown swallows smaller rival Tican

 Danish Crown and Tican slaughter almost 24 million pigs a year and employ more than 28,000 workers worldwide.
 Both companies generate most of their revenue outside Denmark and Britain is one of their most important markets.

-Tican supplies Kirsty’s premade food and Direct bacon to mainly UK markets, including Sainsbury’s (SBRY.L) stores and Walmart’s (WMT.N) Asda shops.
+Tican supplies Kirsty’s premade food and Direct bacon to mainly UK markets, including Sainsbury’s stores and Walmart’s Asda shops.